jsim2010/partite/strategy.md

 # Partite

-product
+## 1) Definitions

+The given terms shall be defined as follows:

-: The item resulting from the development process.
+**product**: The item resulting from the development process.

-relation
+**project**: The management of the product's development.

-: An item that has a connection to the product.
+**operative**: An entity that influences the development of the product.

-vision
+**vote**: Indicates an operative's opinion on a decision.

-: A succint purpose that describes the intention of the product.
+**vision**: A succinct purpose that describes the intention of the product.

-contract
+**relation**: An item that has a dependence on the product.

-: The expectations that a relation requires the product to meet.
+**contract**: The expectations that a relation requires the product to meet.

-strategy
-: A detailed specification of a product.
+**strategy**: A detailed specification of the product.

-vote
-: Indicates a director's opinion on a decision.
-: At a minimum, a vote shall include the options:
+**role**: A classification that can be assigned to an operative which defines the actions that an operative is allowed to perform.

+**statute**: The conditions which permit modifying the assignment of a specified role to a given operative.

+**policy**: The conditions that shall cause an operative to perform a specified action.

+## 2) Roles

+The given roles shall be defined as follows:

+**director**: Guides the direction of the project.

+**executor**: Enacts the policies of the project.

+**architect**: Maintains the strategy as directed.

+## 3) Project Creation

+In order to create a project, the following steps shall be followed:

+1. Establish one or more operatives that shall be assigned the director role.
+2. Every director shall agree on the following:
+    1. The vision of the project.
+    2. The assignment of the executor role to at least 1 active operative.
+    3. The assignment and unassignment statutes for each role.
+    4. Each of the project's policies.

+> TODO: Perhaps codify this more.

+## 4) Statutes

+Each role shall have an assignment statute and an unassignment statute.

+## 5) Policies

+The available choices shall at least include:
 - UNKNOWN
 - YES
 - NO

-operative
-: An entity that influences the development of the product.

-standard
-: A description of the conditions that shall cause the executor to perform a defined action.

-### Roles

-A role defines the actions that an operative is allowed to perform.

-executor
-: A role where the operative follows the standards.

-director
-: A role where the operative modifies and maintains the vision.

-contractor
-: A role where the operative defines a section of the contract.

-designer
-: A role where the operative modifies the strategy.

-TODO: How do roles get assigned and unassigned to operatives?

-### Standards

-TODO: Who defines/changes the standards?
+TODO: Who defines/changes the policies?

-#### Adoption
+adoption
-When the executor shall adopt a motion.
+> When the executor shall adopt a motion.

-#### Defeat
+defeat
-When the executor shall defeat a motion.
+> When the executor shall defeat a motion.

-#### Acceptance
+acceptance
-When the executor shall accept an appraisal.
+> When the executor shall accept an appraisal.

-#### Declination
+declination
-When the executor shall decline an appraisal.
+> When the executor shall decline an appraisal.

-#### Validation
+validation
-When the executor shall validate a blueprint.
+> When the executor shall validate a blueprint.

-#### Invalidation
+invalidation
-When the executor shall invalidate a blueprint.
+> When the executor shall invalidate a blueprint.

-## Vision
+## Motions

+> TODO: Change to include motions for policies and statutes.

 premise
-: An explanation of what is unclear in the current vision.
+> An explanation of what is unclear in the current vision.

 alteration
-: A collection of modifications to the vision.
+> A collection of modifications to the vision.

 amendment
-: An object composed of:
+> An object composed of:
         - a premise
         - an alteration

 motion
-: An object composed of:
+> An object composed of:
         - an admendment
         - a mapping of each director to their vote on adopting the motion.